leanor64/5A_SAT/README.md

 ask you to select a 'Kit' for the project.
 Here you select your C++-compiler.
 Once done, the CMake project should automatically load.

-Select the `CMake Tools` extension sidebar on the left.
+Select the `CMake Tools` extension in the sidebar on the left.
 Depending on you VSC configuration, you should see three tabs (usually on the left).
 In the 'Project Status' tab you should see six drop-down items:
 * Folder: We don't care
 * Configure: Here you can select your compiler and the build configuration (Debug / Release)